Xiaoting718/Xiaoting718.github.io/index.md

 ## About Me

-I am a Ph.D. candidate in the Department of Statistics at the University of British Columbia, supervised by Prof. Harry Joe.
-The main topic of my research is dependence modeling of multivariate response variable.
-The recently developed high-dimensional copula models, notably the vine copula and factor copula, has gained increasing popularity for their flexbility to account for dependence structures.
-Yet a more challenging problem in dependence modeling is to account for the extremal dependence.
-The main theme of my research is to study how to make efficient inference on the tail quantitities of the data.
+I am a Ph.D. candidate in Statistics at the University of British Columbia, working under the supervision of [Dr. Harry Joe](https://www.stat.ubc.ca/~harry/){:target="_blank"}.
+I am supported by NSERC Doctoral Scholarship to conduct reserach on multivariate extreme inference.
+I received a Bachelor’s degree in Joint Honours Economics and Finance from McGill University, where I graduated with the prestigious Allen Oliver Gold Medal.
+Driven by strong interests in quantitative research, I pursued graduate studies in Statistics under the supervision of [Dr. Christian Genest](https://www.math.mcgill.ca/cgenest/){:target="_blank"}, who guided my early research on statistical modeling of clustered extremes.
+During my Ph.D. studies, I have focused on the more challenging problems posed by multivariate extremes.

 ## Research Interests

-- Multivariate analysis
+- Dependence Modeling
-- Extreme value theory
+- Extreme Value Theory
+- Multivariate Time Series Analysis
-- Quantitative risk management
+- Quantitative Risk Management